zvxvx/crypt/README.md

 ![crypt](./crypt.png)

-A friendly command-line application for encryption.

-The CLA includes traditional ciphers such as the Caesar Cipher, Autokey Cipher, and Railfence Cipher, as well as modern ciphers like AES, DES, and the asymmetrical cipher RSA.
+Crypt includes traditional ciphers such as the Caesar Cipher, Autokey Cipher, and Railfence Cipher, as well as modern ciphers like AES, DES, and the asymmetrical cipher RSA.

 ## How to: